Betty Boop: Television

 In 1955, Betty's 110 cartoon appearances were sold to television syndicator U.M. & M. TV Corporation, which was acquired by National Telefilm Associates (NTA) in 1956.
 NTA was reorganized in 1985 as Republic Pictures, which folded in 2012, and became Melange Pictures, a subsidiary of Paramount Global, the parent company of Paramount.
 Paramount, Boop's original home studio (via Melange/Paramount Global), acts as a theatrical distributor for the Boop cartoons that they originally released.
-Television rights are handled on Paramount's behalf by Trifecta Entertainment & Media, which in turn were inherited from CBS Television Distribution (renamed CBS Media Ventures in 2021), successor to other related companies, including Worldvision Enterprises, Republic Pictures Television, and NTA.
+Television rights are handled on Paramount's behalf by Trifecta Entertainment & Media, which in turn were inherited from CBS Television Distribution (renamed CBS Media Ventures in 2021), successor to other related companies, including Worldvision Enterprises, Republic Pictures Television, and NTA Film Network.

 Betty Boop appeared in two television specials, The Romance of Betty Boop in 1985, which was produced by Lee Mendelson and Bill Melendez, the same creative team behind the Peanuts specials, and 1989's The Betty Boop Movie Mystery; both specials are available on DVD as part of the Advantage Cartoon Mega Pack.
 While television revivals were conceived, nothing has materialized from the plans.
 Her most recent television appearance was an episode of Project Runaway All Stars in February 2018.

 By 2016, a new 26-episode television series focusing on Betty Boop was in production by Normaal Animation and Fleischer Studios, with King Features.
 The show was to be aimed towards the tween and teenaged audiences.
 The premise was to "recount the daily struggles, joys, and victories of young Betty Boop, who has every intention of being on stage and becoming a superstar".

 Home media

-While the animated cartoons featuring Betty Boop have enjoyed renewed attention over the last 30 years, official home video releases have been limited to the VHS and LaserDisc collector's sets in the 1990s.
-No such releases for the Betty Boop cartoons on DVD and Blu-ray were made until 2013, when Olive Films, under license from Paramount Home Entertainment, finally released the non-public domain cartoons, although they were restored from the original internegatives, these were altered in 1954 by the now-defunct TV distributor U. M. & M., and the altered opening and closing credits appear on these discs.
-Volume 1 was released on August 20, 2013, and volume 2 on September 24, 2013.
-Volume 3 was released on April 29, 2014, and volume 4 on September 30, 2014.
+While the animated cartoons featuring Betty Boop have enjoyed renewed attention over the last 30 years, official home video releases had been limited to the VHS and LaserDisc collector's sets in the 1990s.
+No such releases for the Betty Boop cartoons on DVD and Blu-ray were made until 2013, when Olive Films, under license from Paramount Home Entertainment, finally released the nonpublic-domain cartoons.
+Although they were restored from the original internegatives, these were altered in 1954 by the now-defunct TV distributor U.M. & M., and the altered opening and closing credits appear on these discs.
+Volume 1 was released on August 20, 2013, followed by Volume 2 on September 24, 2013, Volume 3 on April 29, 2014, and Volume 4 on September 30, 2014.

+In May 2022, animator and archivist Steve Stanchfield released The Other Betty Boop Cartoons, Volume 1 through his label Thunderbean Animation, consisting of the public-domain Betty Boop cartoons not included in the Olive Films sets.
+It also included the recently discovered 1938 cartoon Honest Love and True.